AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/RefBaseSystemUnitPath.md

 InternalElementType.RefBaseSystemUnitPath Property
 ==================================================
-AutomationML 2.1 APIGets and sets the RefBaseSystemUnitPath Attribute of an InternalElement.
+Gets and sets the RefBaseSystemUnitPath Attribute of an InternalElement.
 For Class assignments the property [SystemUnitClass][1] is appropriate.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)